Baladeva Vidyabhushana: Early life

-The earliest documents that mention Vidyabhusana belong to the 1740s.
-According to oral tradition, he was born in Odisha (possibly near Remuna, Balasore).
-Yet it is not clear when and how this oral tradition started.
-The first mention to it in written form was not earlier than late 19th century.
+Life as a disciple

-Also according to oral tradition, at an early age he received a thorough education in grammar, poetry, rhetoric and logic.
-After concluding his studies, he went on a pilgrimage to various place in India.
-According to Vidyabhusana's statement at the end of his Siddhanta-ratna, he had been previously initiated in the Madhva-sampradaya before becoming a follower of the philosophy of Sri Caitanya Mahaprabhu.
-When he visited Jagannatha Puri (Odisha), he met Sri Radha-Damodara Deva, a grand-disciple of Sri Rasikananda Deva, with whom he discussed philosophy.
-Sri Radha-Damodara Deva explained the conclusions of Gaudiya Vaishnava Theology as expounded by Sri Caitanya Mahaprabhu.
-Moved by those teachings, Baladeva was initiated and began to study the Sat-sandarbhas of Sri Jiva Gosvami.
+According to oral tradition, at an early age he received a thorough education in grammar, poetry, rhetoric and logic, and went on a pilgrimage to various places in India.
+He finally reached Nabadwip, the foremost centre for Vaishnavism in the subcontinent.
+There, he disciple of the famed scholar and saint Visvanatha Chakravarti.
+Among several misconceptions about his early life is the idea that he accepted sannyasa in the Madhva-Sampradaya.
+However, there are no records of Vidyabhusana ever using a sannyasa title or being referred to by a sannyasa name in any of the multiple period documents related to him or the temples managed by him.
+Many of Chaitanya Mahaprabhu's associates were sannyasis of various traditions and held names such as Puri, Bharati, and Sarasvati.
+There are no instances of any of his sannyasi followers giving up their sannyasa name, nor is this ethically acceptable in either the Gaudiya or Madhva traditions.
+According to Vidyabhusana's statement at the end of his Siddhanta-ratna, he had been a follower of the Madhva-sampradaya before becoming a follower of the philosophy of Chaitanya Mahaprabhu.
+Throughout, his tenure as a preacher he remained a fierce opponent of the Brahmins, he challenged their authority regarding the interpretation of the scriptures and championed the cause of Vaishnavism.

+Gaudiya Vaishnavism and Major works

+When he visited Jagannatha Puri (Odisha), he met Radha-Damodara Deva, a grand-disciple of Rasikananda Deva, with whom he discussed philosophy.
+Radha-Damodara Deva explained the conclusions of Gaudiya Vaishnava Theology as expounded by Caitanya Mahaprabhu.
+Moved by those teachings, Baladeva was initiated and began to study the Sat-sandarbhas of Jiva Gosvami.

 In a short time he became experienced in Gaudiya Vaisnava philosophy.
-With his guru's permission and blessings, he moved to Sri Vrindavana (Vrindavan) to study these teachings under Sri Visvanatha Chakravarti Thakura.
+With his guru's permission and blessings, he moved to Vrindavana (Vrindavan) to study these teachings under Visvanatha Chakravarti Thakura.
 Baladeva fully accepted the Gaudiya Vaisnava philosophy and became a powerful exponent of this system.

+His most important work is his commentary on the Brahmasutra, the Govinda-bhasya.
+He has also written commentaries on the Upanishads and the Gita, among several other works.
 His first known work was a commentary on the Vedanta-sutra or Brahma-sutra, entitled Brahma-sutra-karika-bhasya.
-It was composed by Vidyabhusana under the order of King Sawai Jai Singh II (1688-1743 AD), as mentioned at the beginning and the end of the manuscript.
+It was composed by Vidyabhusana under the order of Maharaja Sawai Jai Singh II (1688-1743 AD), as mentioned at the beginning and the end of the manuscript.
 The work is not dated, but from the available historical documentation, it can be inferred that it was written between 1730 and 1740 AD.
 This was the Vedanta commentary that Vidyabhusana wrote very quickly in order to appease the King and the opponents who belittled the Gaudiyas for not having a Brahma-sutra-bhasya.
 The much more famous Govinda-bhasya was a much later and more elaborate work, and its oldest known manuscript is dated Saṁvat 1815 (1758 AD).